What is CIRM (Cyber Incident Response Management)?

 - Works during the incident, not just in after-action mode

-- Built from real incident workflows, not theoretical frameworks (IR-OS is built from 150+ tabletops)
+- Built for real incident workflows, not theoretical frameworks

 - Has a defensible record that stands up to regulatory scrutiny